-You might also receive a notice from the IRS saying that an online account has been created in your name or that your existing online account with the agency has been accessed or disabled.
+You might also receive a notice from the IRS saying that an online account has been created in your name even if you never created such an account or a message that your existing online account with the agency has been accessed or disabled.

 If you get any of these notices, respond to them immediately.
 Call the number provided on the notice.
 Ignoring these notices won’t make the problem go away.
 Calling the IRS quickly, though, could mitigate any damage from the identity theft.